Matt-Sweitzer/Comm3163/README.md

-# Communication 3163 – Industry Research Methods
+# Course materials for Communication 3163 – Industry Research Methods

-Course materials for Summer 2020.
+This repo contains course materials used for industry research methods.
+The license is different than many of my other projects, so please read the license carefully before using or redistributing the material.